 It turned up they were only called mince pies because, historically, they would contain minced meat (mainly mutton).
 In time, dry fruits would replace the meat, and people would start adding booze to the fruity filling.
 It would not be the only dessert that uses alcohol, which enhances the taste and preserves the fruits in this case.

 Mince pies seem to have made it to Britain in the middle ages, brought by the crusaders from the Middle East.
 At the time, they were filled with meat, fruits and spices and were not a dessert but the main course.
 Fibre and protein are not an ideal combination for the human liver, but medieval medicine was not advanced enough to acknowledge this fact.

 The most extreme times this traditional pie had seen was the brief kingless period England had known in the seventeenth century.
 Oliver Cromwell went to the limit, not only banishing pies in an attempt to make the population thrifty but cancelling Christmas altogether.

 He was no fun!
-And had a warty nose!
+And he had a warty nose!
 I saw it in Horrible Histories!
 (I’m just being a sarcastic bully at the expense of a dead historical character, I know!)

 Rightly so, England returned to its monarchic tradition that also meant the reinstatement of Christmas and the continuation of pie baking.

 In time, mince pies have seen changes but have never disappeared from the traditional festive table.

-Today, the entire English-speaking world would have them at Christmas, filled with a delicious and extremely fragrant combination of booze-soaked dried fruits and spices still called mincemeat!
+Today, the entire English-speaking world would have them at Christmas, filled with a delicious and notably fragrant combination of booze-soaked dried fruits and spices still called mincemeat!